You can use a cash-out refinance to buy a second home

 The great attraction of a bridge loan is that it’s intended to be short-term financing.
 It might be outstanding for just a few months.
 You don’t have to make monthly payments.

 There are also downsides.
-The interest rate is likely to be high.
-Maybe 2 percent above typical mortgage rates.
-Also, there can be a lot of up-front fees.
+Bridge loans often have higher interest rates — maybe two percent above typical mortgage rates.
+Also, there can be a lot of upfront fees.

 Still, a bridge loan will do the job if you want to buy a replacement home.
 When you sell your current residence, the bridge loan will be paid off at closing.
 The cost does not carry over to the new property.